dleber/capitalg/README.md

 There is no warranty for this program.
 Do your own research and seek professional tax advice relevant to your tax jurisdiction.

-The creator and any contributors will not be held liable in any way for damages,losses or errors resulting from use of this module.
+The creator and any contributors will not be held liable in any way for damages, losses or errors resulting from use of this module.

 ----------